verana-labs/verifiable-trust-vpr-spec/spec.md

 ###### [MOD-PP-MSG-1-2-4] Start Participant OP overlap checks

 We want to make sure that 2 onboarding processes cannot be active at the same time in the same context.
-This does not prevent a `corporation` from running different VP with differents validators for the same `schema_id`, `type`.
+This does not prevent a `corporation` from running different OP with differents validators for the same `schema_id`, `type`.

 Find all permission `participants[]` for `schema_id`, `type`, `validator_participant_id`, `corporation` with op_state = VALIDATED or PENDING.